-3) Class Rosters and Getting Information to Your Students
+3) Class rosters and getting information to your students

 - a.
 Class rosters are available to you via the MLC Portal.
 After logging into Portal (see step 1.a.), in the Directory section in the listing on the left, select By Course, then the correct Semester, and click on your course section.
-A list of current students enrolled in the course should appear.
+A list of students currently enrolled in the course should appear.
 (If you have difficulty accessing your course roster, please let the Office of Graduate Studies and Continuing Education know at continuinged@mlc-wels.edu.)
 Please note: When viewing the class roster, you can also click on individual students to view their address, phone number, etc. Prior to the start of your course, check your class roster in the Portal frequently for late enrollees. - b.
-Getting Information to Your Students: About two weeks prior to the start of your course, contact your students via their preferred email address.
-To obtain these addresses, once you have accessed the course roster in the Portal, click Email All (Alternate) and your email program should open with the student preferred email addresses populating the To box.
-In your email you should: - 1) Welcome your students to the course - 2) Mention the date when the course will begin - 3) Attach a copy of the course syllabus - 4) Mention the required textbook information, and any other information you think they would like to know - 5) Inform them when you will make your course site visible to them in Moodle during the week prior to the start date of the course so they can at least look around at the preliminary course information. - c.
+Getting information to your students: About two weeks prior to the start of your course, contact your students via their preferred email addresses.
+To obtain these addresses, once you have accessed the course roster in the Portal, click Email All (Alternate) and your email program should open with the students' preferred email addresses populating the To box.
+In your email you should . . . - 1) welcome your students to the course; - 2) mention the date when the course will begin; - 3) attach a copy of the course syllabus; - 4) mention the required textbook information and any other information they will need to know; and - 5) inform them you will make your course site visible to them in Moodle during the week prior to the start date of the course, so they can look around at the preliminary course information. - c.
 Ask them to reply to your email message so that you know they received it.
-(Some students might not receive the original email because they didn't provide a correct address or because the email was flagged by their email server as "bulk" or "spam" and therefore was not delivered.)
+(Some students might not receive the original email because they didn't provide a correct address or the email was flagged by their email server as "bulk" or "spam," and therefore was not delivered.)
 If you have students that have not responded after several days, please contact them by phone to make sure they are receiving the information.
 Online students really appreciate personal contact from the course instructor.
 It helps to lessen the feeling of isolation within an online course.
 Usually student names will not appear in your course in Moodle until about a week prior to the start of the course.